ScilifelabDataCentre/dds_cli/docs/procedures/new_release.md

    - Copy-paste the contents of the release draft into the top of the changelog
    - Follow the same structure/format as previous versions.
-   - Minor changes, e.g. bug fix_: Minor version upgrade, e.g. `1.0.1 --> 1.0.2`
+   - Patch changes, e.g. bug fix_: Patch version upgrade, e.g. `1.0.1 --> 1.0.2`
-   - Small changes, e.g. new feature_: Mid version upgrade, e.g. `1.1.0 --> 1.2.0`
+   - Minor changes, e.g. new feature_: Minor version upgrade, e.g. `1.1.0 --> 1.2.0`
-   - Breaking changes or large new feature(s): Major version upgrade, e.g. `1.0.0 --> 2.0.0` SHOULD NEVER BE DONE UNLESS THE API ALSO HAS THIS IDENTICAL CHANGE.
+   - Major [Breaking] changes or large new feature(s): Major version upgrade, e.g. `1.0.0 --> 2.0.0` SHOULD NEVER BE DONE UNLESS THE API ALSO HAS THIS IDENTICAL CHANGE.

-6. Push the changelog and version to the `new-version_[new version]` branch
+6. Push your local `new-version_[new version]` branch to Github and create a PR.
 7. Run the `rich-codex` action [here](https://github.com/ScilifelabDataCentre/dds_cli/actions/workflows/rich-codex-cli.yml); Choose the `new-version_[new version]` branch in the "Run workflow" drop-down button

 > `rich-codex` will push changes to your branch; these commits _will not be signed_.
 In order for you to merge these changes into the `dev` branch, all commits need to be signed: